prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 Multiple requests only happen if you change the attributes of a context and re-initialize the client.

-Note that **evaluation happens server side** .
-This helps prevent potentially sensitive data from leaking out of your system.
+Note that **evaluation happens server side**.
+This prevents your potentially sensitive rule data from leaking to an untrusted browser.
+For example if you have a `special-feature` released to a list of customer IDs, the browser will only see `special-feature: false` not the list of your special customer IDs.

 The client will be returned a list that is basically:

 ```json